-The user account is for maintenance puprose only.
+The user account is for maintenance purposes only.
 Do not consider to run your application in the user account context, since many fundamental features are not available.
-For information in how to deploy you application check the Application deployment section in this tutorial.
+For information in how to deploy you application check the Application Deployment section in this tutorial.

 Virtual machines can be accessed by simply using SSH.

 Logging in requires you to use your personal username and the SSH key you provided us when establishing your account.